CEE 5314: River Mechanics & Sediment Transport

-This course focuses on the transport of mass and momentum in natural fluid systems, and is designed as an entry-level graduate course in fluid mechanics for students studying in civil, environmental, and geoscience disciplines.
+This course focuses on the transport of mass and momentum in natural fluid systems.
+It is designed as an entry-level graduate course in fluid mechanics for students studying in engineering and earth science disciplines.
 The first two thirds of the course are devoted to developing a foundation in basic incompressible fluid mechanics with an emphasis on turbulent channel flow.
-The last third of the course deals with transport of scalar quantities in rivers and domains of constant velocity.
-The course briefly touches on experimental methods and flows driven by density differences.
+The last third of the course deals with transport of scalar quantities in rivers and unstratified plumes.
+The course touches on experimental methods and flows driven by density gradients.
 Image: LIF Visualization Of A Turbulent Jet by C. Fukushima and J. Westerweel Technical University of Delft, The Netherlands; image taken from the eFluids Gallery of Images.
-Syllabus: CEE5304.
-Next Offering: Spring 2018
+Syllabus: CEE5304 (old).
+Next Offering: Fall 2022

 CEE 4324/5384: Open Channel Flow & Advanced Open Channel Flow

 This course covers the basic mechanics of open channel flow.
 Topics covered include: energy and momentum principles, uniform flow, gradually varied flow, channel transitions, and unsteady flow.
 In all cases, we will first examine the physics and resulting governing equations of the application of interest, and then look at solution methods and practical calculations.
 Those taking the graduate listing of the course will have an additional independent project they must complete.
 Image: Google Earth image of the Mississippi and Atchafalaya rivers at the Old River Control structures; flow is from top to bottom (more information on this section of the river).
-Syllabus: CEE4324/5384.
-Next Offering: Spring 2018
+Syllabus: CEE4324/5384 (old).
+Next Offering: Fall 2022.